Nile monitor lizard loose in Colorado mountains

 Fitzgerald said the broader debate should center on the “ethical and moral” issue of importing exotic animals for people to keep as pets.

-“Why do we allow somebody to keep a subtropical, African species in a basement at 8,000 feet?” he said.
+“Why do we allow somebody to keep a subtropical, African species in a basement at 8,000 feet (2,400 meters)?” he said.